Xycloo/stensitive-npm/README.md

 const decrypted = await StensitiveAgent.decryptData({user public key}, {data name}, {stellar network}, {signed encryption transaction}, {StellarSdk})
 ```
 The data is now decrypted.

+## Notice

+### Encryption transaction
+Never submit the encryption trasnaction since it may expose your data.

+### Speed
+This technology is based upon havin to fetch the horizon api multiple times and signing transaction.
+This means that this solution might not be the best if you are looking forward an extremely fast product.

+However developers might want to expand this technology and only use the raw encryption/decrytion mechanism with a wallet and keep the encrypted data on a database wich will result in a much faster experience.

+## Learn more

+To learn about the technical details of stensitive, you can read the [whitepaper]()